Psychological warfare

-Psychological warfare (PSYWAR), or the basic aspects of modern psychological operations (PsyOp), have been known by many other names or terms, including Military Information Support Operations (MISO), Psy Ops, political warfare, "Hearts and Minds", and propaganda.
+Psychological warfare (PSYWAR), or the basic aspects of modern psychological operations (PSYOP), has been known by many other names or terms, including Military Information Support Operations (MISO), psyops, political warfare, "Hearts and Minds", and propaganda.
 The term is used "to denote any action which is practiced mainly by psychological methods with the aim of evoking a planned psychological reaction in other people".

 Various techniques are used, and are aimed at influencing a target audience's value system, belief system, emotions, motives, reasoning, or behavior.
 It is used to induce confessions or reinforce attitudes and behaviors favorable to the originator's objectives, and are sometimes combined with black operations or false flag tactics.
 It is also used to destroy the morale of enemies through tactics that aim to depress troops' psychological states.

 Target audiences can be governments, organizations, groups, and individuals, and is not just limited to soldiers.
 Civilians of foreign territories can also be targeted by technology and media so as to cause an effect on the government of their country.

-There is evidence of psychological warfare throughout written history.
-In modern times, psychological warfare efforts have been used extensively.
-Mass communication allows for direct communication with an enemy populace, and therefore has been used in many efforts.
+Stories are said to be a key factor in a successful operation.
+Mass communication such as radio allows for direct communication with an enemy populace, and therefore has been used in many efforts.
 Social media channels and the internet allow for campaigns of disinformation and misinformation performed by agents anywhere in the world.